mcneill-shiner/sample-tracking-app/README.md

 - Build out schema for samples
 - Refactor db connection to async/await
 - Change from hard limit on comment display to something else--truncated, etc.
+- Add check for dup username to registration route

 ### Questions/Unknowns